 In the business context, much of the entrepreneurial spirit will be familiar, but perhaps what is less familiar is the intense desire to seem busier than one actually is.
 In the West, it is important to achieve work-life balance, and nowadays the achievement of work-life balance is seen as a goal in and of itself, rather than a means to the end of good business progress.
 This thinking has not necessarily caught on in Hong Kong (not yet, anyway).
 As a result, it is best to remain sensitive to the intense pressure that many business people face and be hesitant to challenge anyone who appears to be making up reasons to ‘be busy’.

-Thinking of doing business in Hong Kong?
+Thinking of Doing Business in Hong Kong?

 If you are planning a short- or long-term assignment in Hong Kong, these Hong Kong business culture tips and principles should help you better understand the environment that you will enter and the group dynamics you are likely to face.
 For assistance in the administrative aspects of doing business in Hong Kong, however, consider our range of corporate services.
-From company incorporation and visa applications to executive recruitment and payroll processing, our expert team can help you thrive in Hong Kong.